SourLemonJuice/ipapi-agent/docs/api-reference.md

 |cache|Force control whether the server uses its cache|`cache=false`|`true` or `false`|

 > Note: Request a loopback, private, unspecified(0.0.0.0/::), or any non-global unicast address will return an error(status `failure`).\
-> Even though, many reserved addresses(CIDR) are still not filtered.
+> Even though, many reserved addresses/CIDRs are still not filtered.

 If you are querying a reserved domain, it will also return an error.
 You can extend this list in config file.\
 Current list: `".alt", ".arpa", ".invalid", ".local", ".localhost", ".onion", ".test", ".internal"`\